shaheenhyderk/slideon/README.md

 ## Description
-Slideon is a simple component which create beutiful slide buttons with zero latency and easy integration.
+Slideon is a simple component which creates beautiful slide switches with zero latency and easy integration.

 ![Preview](https://i.imgur.com/oNYJsb5.png)

 [Documentation and demo](https://shaheenhyder.com/slideon)

 ## Why slideon over other components
-No latency - while integrating many other similar component, you will see a minor latency when your project is huge.
-The checkbox turning to switch can be visible for a fraction of sec.
+No latency - while integrating many other similar components, you will see a minor latency(checkbox turning to switch) if your project is huge but not in slideon.

 Easy integration - just add some classes to your checkbox.